pvdz/zeparser3/tests/testcases/parser/regexes/property_escapes/uflag/gen/Empty_arg/u.md

 `````
 throws: Tokenizer error!
-    The escaped lone property name `` is not valid (does not appear in "table 55" nor "table 56")
+    Regex: The escaped lone property name `` is not valid (does not appear in "table 55" nor "table 56"); Regex body had an escape or char class range that is invalid with a u-flag, but it did have a u-flag

 /\p{}/u;
 ^------- error